JoeLumbley/File-Explorer/README.md

 The project demonstrates UI layout, event‑driven programming, keyboard shortcuts, tooltips, context menus, and the small design decisions that make an interface feel intuitive and predictable.

 ### **Practical examples of organizing and structuring a larger project**
-You’ll find subsystems for navigation history, sorting logic, search functionality, and file‑type mapping—all working together in a cohesive, maintainable way.
+You’ll find subsystems for navigation history, sorting logic, search functionality, and file-type mapping-all working together in a cohesive, maintainable way.

 ### **Confidence to modify, extend, or build your own tools**
-Everything is open‑source under the MIT License, so you’re free to explore, customize, or reuse any part of the codebase in your own applications.
+Everything is open-source under the MIT License, so you’re free to explore, customize, or reuse any part of the codebase in your own applications.

 ### **A reminder that even “simple” tools contain fascinating engineering challenges**
-Re‑creating something familiar is one of the most effective ways to deepen your understanding.
+Re-creating something familiar is one of the most effective ways to deepen your understanding.
 Much like how art students copy the masters to study technique, rebuilding a tool like File Explorer reveals the subtle decisions and hidden complexity behind everyday software.

 If you’re curious, the GitHub repository includes the full source code and documentation.
 I’d love to hear your thoughts, suggestions, or ideas for future features.
 This project is as much about learning as it is about building something functional, and I’m excited to share that journey with you.